Download This Sample

 Sign Me Up

-- Julia Ward Howe was the first person to suggest the observance of a Mother’s Day in 1872.
+- The United States celebration of Mother’s Day dates back to the 19th century.
+Julia Ward Howe was the first person to suggest the observance of a Mother’s Day in 1872.
 The day was dedicated to peace.
-She held an annual meeting, for several years in the city of Boston, Massachusetts for this observance.
+She held an annual meeting for several years in the city of Boston, Massachusetts for this observance.

 - In 1887, Mary Towles Sasseen, a Kentucky school teacher, began conducting Mother’s Day celebrations and in 1904, Frank E. Hering of South Bend, Indiana began a campaign for the observance of Mother’s Day.
 However, it wasn’t until Anna Jarvis, of West Virginia, began a nationwide campaign for its observance that the idea took root.

-6. Many other countries of the world celebrate their own Mother’s Day at different times throughout the year.
-Denmark, Finland, Italy, Turkey, Australia, and Belgium celebrate Mother’s Day on the second Sunday in May, as in the U.S.
+- Many other countries of the world celebrate their own Mother’s Day at different times throughout the year.
+Denmark, Finland, Italy, Turkey, Australia, and Belgium also celebrate Mother’s Day on the second Sunday in May, as in the U.S.

 Mother’s Day Worksheets

-This bundle contains 11 ready-to-use Mother’s Day Worksheets that are perfect for students who want to learn more about Mother’s Day which is a modern celebration that started in North America to honor one’s own mother, as well as motherhood, maternal bonds, and the influence of mothers in society.
+This is a fantastic bundle which includes everything you need to know about Mother’s Day across 19 in-depth pages.
+These are ready-to-use Mother’s Day worksheets that are perfect for teaching students about the Mother’s Day which is a modern celebration that started in North America to honor one’s own mother, as well as motherhood, maternal bonds, and the influence of mothers in society.
 It is celebrated on different days in various parts of the world, but usually falls in March or May.

 Link/cite this page